Possessive Pronouns – Guide, Examples & Practice

 Double possessives

 Double possessives, also known as double genitives, are a unique grammatical construct that emphasizes a particular type of ownership or association.
-Commonly found in the study of languages such as German and Russian, double possessives enrich the language by combining a possessive adjective or pronoun with the preposition “of” followed by another possessive form.
+Commonly found in the study of languages such as German and Russian, double possessives enrich the language by combining the preposition “of” with a possessive pronoun or a possessive noun (as seen in the next section).
 We’ve provided several examples below.

 Examples